Applicant Frequently Asked Questions

 The reporting relationships and general organization of the department affect the decision and each situation is evaluated on a case-by-case basis.

 The job description/announcement indicates a salary that is less than the minimum that I would prefer to accept, but I am really interested in the position.
 May I still apply?

 Yes!
 Please note, however, that hiring managers may or may not be able to negotiate on salaries at the time of the offer.

 I have a criminal record, should I even bother to apply?

-A conviction record is not an automatic bar to employment.
-The University will determine whether the application will be considered or not depending on the circumstances involved—the date of the conviction, the category of the conviction, and the relevance of the conviction to the position sought.
+A conviction record is not an automatic barrier to employment.
+Human Resources will determine whether the application will be considered or not depending on the circumstances involved—the date of the conviction, the category of the conviction, and the relevance of the conviction to the position sought

 May I apply for more than one vacancy at a time?

 Yes.
 Individuals are encouraged to apply for as many positions in which they have interest.

 I read the job listing carefully and I felt that I had the required skills and experience, but I was not called for an interview.
 Why?